Best IFTTT Compatible Home Security Systems of 2025

 Unfortunately, IFTTT does not support every smart security device.
 Currently, it supports over 900 devices and apps, and that list keeps growing.
 A lot of companies try to lock you into their own ecosystem, which prevents some products from working with IFTTT.

-You can check IFTTT’s website for a list of popular connections between devices and They even include premade rules you can use with your devices.
+You can check IFTTT’s website for a list of popular connections between devices, complete with premade rules you can use with your devices.
 This lets anyone easily start using IFTTT with their smart devices without any commitment or lengthy learning process.

 Did You Know?
 Unlike Alexa that no longer supports IFTTT natively, Google’s voice assistant still works with IFTTT.
 If you have devices that don't work with Google Assistant but work with IFTTT, you can trigger them with your voice by creating an applet, naming it, and then having Google Assistant trigger the applet when you say, “Google, activate [applet name].”